- 703-993-1575 (office)

 Fairfax, VA 22030

-Gaj leads students to greater understanding and acuity in advanced digital system design, software/hardware codesign, and cryptography in a variety of senior and graduate courses.
+Gaj leads students to greater understanding and acuity in cryptographic engineering, advanced digital system design, software/hardware codesign, and electronic design automation in a variety of senior and graduate courses.
 Beyond the classroom, Gaj interacts with numerous international professionals and academic communities in his field of research.

 PhD, Electrical Engineering , Warsaw University of Technology